ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ~~~
 {: #fig-transparent-statement-cddl title="CDDL definition for a Transparent Statement"}

-{{fig-transparent-statement-edn}} illustrates a Transparent Statement with a detached payload, and two receipts in its unprotected header.
+{{fig-transparent-statement-edn}} illustrates a Transparent Statement with a detached payload, and two Receipts in its unprotected header.
-The label 394 `receipts` in unprotected header can contain multiple receipts.
+The label 394 `receipts` in unprotected header can contain multiple Receipts.

 ~~~ cbor-diag
 18(                                 / COSE Sign 1                   /